 Blending economics with behavioural science provides a sophisticated toolkit with which to study customer decisions.
 Behavioural science helps us explore what drives customer behaviour: the subconscious, the emotions and the power of context.
 Economics helps identify and prioritise the behaviours to target.
 That is, what are the behaviours that reduce costs or drive revenue?
 And what is the best way to change those behaviours?

 Many organisations, including governments, charities and other public and private sector bodies have been looking to behavioural economics to change behaviours of consumers or constituents.
-This ranges from encouraging payment of taxes to increasing levels of organ donation.
+A behavioural insights approach can offer powerful insights into ways to embed better long-term and short-term action among communities.
+Governments particularly have been interested in using behavioural economics to encourage the adoption of desired policies.
+Sometimes called ‘nudges’, these range from encouraging payment of taxes to increasing levels of organ donation.
 Simple ‘nudges’ are effective and cheap.